 Instructions

-- Put the coconut, palm sugar and water in a saucepan and heat over low heat.
+- Put the coconut, palm sugar, and water in a saucepan and heat over low heat.½ pound Fresh Coconut, 3 ½ oz palm sugar, 3 tablespoons water

-- The palm sugar melts and the inside is a bit moist, leave the pan on low heat for a few minutes until it is just dry.
+- When the palm sugar melts, and everything becomes slightly moist, leave the pan on low heat for a few minutes until it dries.

 - Spread on a plate and let it cool.